dermatthes/leuffen.de/about/index.md

 # Tackle Amazon

 It might be megalomanious towards anybody to read this.
-But we want to distract he market domination from amazon.
-And from google.
-And from facebook.
+But we want to distract the market domination from Amazon.
+And from Google.
+And from Facebook.

 Global Communication Plattforms like Google, Facebook and Twitter are no good for the community.
-They are stadiums where the loudest to scream the more response you get.
-Without impact on the global discussion.
+They are stadiums wherever the loudest to scream gains the most importance.
+Without any impact on the global discussion.

 Due to corona, it seems like the autherian regimes handle it better than we do.
 Is democracy on jeopary?